 Dr. Litwin’s research is currently funded by the California Department of Public Health, National Institutes of Health, National Cancer Institute, the Agency for Healthcare Research and Quality and National Institute of Diabetes and Digestive and Kidney Diseases.

 The primary research interests of Dr. Leonard Marks focus on improving prostate cancer diagnostic measures and outcomes; exploring and assessing efficacy of active surveillance and various focal therapy treatments, including cryoablation, HIFU, and FLA for primarily low- to intermediate-risk prostate cancer.
 He is an authority in targeted MRI fusion prostate biopsy and has authored more than 120 peer-reviewed scientific publications on prostate research.
-Discover more >
+Lab page >

 Dr. Allan Pantuck’s research programs focus on gene and immune therapies for GU cancer, molecular and genomic characterization of kidney cancer, and nutritional chemoprevention of prostate cancer.